retaildevcrews/OW20/README.md

 # OneWeek 2020: Crew 512 + Crew Cosmonauts

-> The goal of this project is to demonstrate different capabilities using Istio Service Mesh.
+> The goal of this project is to collaborate as a team and be able to integrate and demonstrate some of the different capabilities that Kubernetes + Istio Service Mesh offer.

-## Traffic Patterns using ISTIO and different version of Helium
+## Team 1: Traffic Patterns using ISTIO and different version of Helium

-- Blue Green
+- Blue Green Pattern
-- Canary
+- Canary Pattern
 - Circuit Breaker (Disaster Recovery/HA modes active-active or active standby)
 - Use Kiali to show and test traffic flow for all three patterns